Keeping your data safe

 Local Green Party Organisations

-The Green Party of England and Wales is composed of hundreds of individual Local Green Parties.
-The data we obtain from Local Parties has been collected by Local Parties directly and relates to any relationship or communications you have with a Local Party including meetings, events, local campaigns and correspondence.
+The Green Party of England and Wales is composed of hundreds of individual local parties, nine regional parties and Wales Green Party.
+The data we obtain from local and regional parties has been collected by those parties directly and relates to any relationship or communications you have with them including meetings, events, local campaigns and correspondence.

 The Electoral Register

-As a political party we and our Local Parties are provided with access to the electoral register for the purposes of canvassing and promotion.
+As a political party we and our local, regional and Wales parties are provided with access to the electoral register for the purposes of canvassing and promotion.

 What do we use your data for?